01Why would you have an excluded driver on your car insurance policy?

 What is an Excluded Driver?

-Listing a person as and excluded driver could save you money.
-It is important to know who to exclude and remember the fact they are indeed excluded.
-An excluded driver will have no coverage for liability or physical damage when driving vehicles listed on the car insurance policy in which they are excluded from.
+There is one option: excluded drivers.
+Listing a person as and an excluded driver could save you money.
+It is important to know who to exclude and of course, to remember (and to make sure they remember) the fact they are indeed excluded and not covered by your insurance policy.
+An excluded driver will have no coverage for liability or physical damage when driving vehicles listed on the car insurance policy they are excluded from.